sole/berlin-webaudio-hackday-2014/outline.md

 Some types of nodes are meant to be short lived and one-use only.
 Once you call `stop` on them, they will be disposed of by the garbage collector at some point (as long as you free all other references to them in your code--watch out for memory leaks otherwise!).

-One option is to create some kind of wrapping class that invisibly takes care of this for you.
+One solution is to create some kind of wrapping class that invisibly takes care of this for you.
 You could get more sophisticated, but imagine something like this:

 ```javascript
 function Oscillator(context) {